Rapptz/discord.py/docs/api.rst

         Represents full camera video quality.

-.. class:: StagePrivacyLevel
+.. class:: PrivacyLevel

-    Represents a stage instance's privacy level.
+    Represents the privacy level of a stage instance or scheduled event.

     .. versionadded:: 2.0

-    .. attribute:: public

-        The stage instance can be joined by external users.

-    .. attribute:: closed

-        The stage instance can only be joined by members of the guild.

     .. attribute:: guild_only